willhk10/Engineering_4_Notebook/README.md

 This assignment was fairly easy, however I did learn some new things.
 I learned many new shortcuts for selecting dimensions, viewing the sketch plane, and selecting different tools.
 I also learned about using the "Use" tool, which i had known about but did not know the full extend of.
 In the end, however, the entire concept of the project is very similar to all other CAD projects.

 # ***Messing with legos For Some Reason***
-In this assignment, we are
+In this assignment, we are sad

 <br/>
 <br/>